dotnet/sdk/documentation/TemplateEngine/Binding-and-project-context-evaluation.md

 Commonly used with item templates to get the information about the project it is added to.

 `dotnet new` attempts to find the closest project file using following rules:
-- the project in current directory or `--output` directory (matching `*.*proj` extension)
+- The project in current directory or `--output` directory (matching `*.*proj` extension).
-- if not found, the parent of above and so on
+- If not found, the parent of above and so on.
-In case of ambiguity, the path to the project can be specified using `--project` option.
+- The path to the project can be explicitly specified using `--project` instantiation option.
+This path takes precedence - so it can be used in case of ambiguity.

 Once project is located, its MSBuild properties are evaluated.
 The project should be restored, otherwise evaluation fails.
 Only .NET [SDK-style projects](https://docs.microsoft.com/en-us/dotnet/core/project-sdk/overview) are supported.